-There are two aspects to the State of Maine's adult use marijuana program: statute and rule.
+There are two aspects to the State of Maine's adult use cannabis program: statute and rule.
 The Marijuana Legalization Act was first passed by voters in 2016 and later amended by the legislature.
-This law currently appears in Title 28-B of the Maine Revised Statutes, while other aspects of the law involving marijuana are chaptered elsewhere.
+This law currently appears in Title 28-B of the Maine Revised Statutes, while other aspects of the law involving cannabis are chaptered elsewhere.